mtn/cocoa-eh-hugo-theme/README.md

 ## Features

-* Responsive
+* Responsive.
-* Suited for blogging and personal webpages
+* Suited for blogging and personal webpages.
-* Disqus support
+* Disqus support.
-* Built-in support for 404 pages
+* Built-in support for 404 pages.
-* Syntax highlighting with hightlightjs
+* Syntax highlighting with hightlightjs.
+* Progressive images.
-* Logo and title in the header for a clear identity
+* Logo and title in the header for a clear identity.
-* Possibility to have sections with a header and a list of articles
+* Possibility to have sections with a header and a list of articles.
-* Possibility to have single pages
+* Possibility to have single pages.

 #### Differences from the original Cocoa